Roy Spears, of Silox Adobe and Rammed Earth Water Repellents, discusses the beauty, benefits and protective needs of rammed earth in the video above.

 SILOX ADOBE WATER REPELLENTS (Anti-dust)

-Formulated for the particular needs of all adobe bricks and earth type plasters for interior use.
+Formulated for the particular needs of all adobe bricks, rammed earth, and earth type plasters for interior use.

 Technical Data and General Information Sheet